Product

 Steel

-In particular, prolonged mistracking accelerated wear on the belt and rollers, increasing the risk of equipment trouble.
+- Prolonged mistracking accelerated wear on belts and rollers, increasing equipment failure risk.

 Power Plants

-These problems not only caused transport problems, but also increased operating costs due to regular stoppages and maintenance.
+*These issues caused not only conveying troubles but also increased operational costs due to frequent shutdowns and maintenance.